Coin Collecting

 a.

-at least seven different countries.
-Identify the country, major design
+from at least seven different countries.
+Identify the country,

 b.

-from at least 7 different countries.
-Identify the country, major design
+money from at least 7 different countries.
+Identify the country,

 c.